ChristopherJamesJordan/aws-service-mock-sinon/readme.md

 ### How does it actually work?

 It stubs out AWS.Request.send, which *is* available.
 That stub then returns a mock AWS.Response object with the return value you have provided.
 This idea was copied from [fakeaws](https://github.com/k-kinzal/fakemock), which works great except that I couldn't find a way to call verification methods on stubbed code, which this allows you to do.

+### Credits

+This was originally forked from [mock-aws-sinon](https://github.com/gdnmobilelab/mock-aws-sinon), but was updated to use the latest dependency versions and functionally overhauled to add new features (breaking compared to the original source).